rytswd/get-istio-multicluster/docs/2-local-clusters/argo-cd-with-generated-manifests.md

 - v1.8.5
 - v1.9.4 (To be confirmed)

-Also, this step supports Istio canary upgrade.
+Also, this setup supports Istio canary upgrade.
 You can find more in [`/clusters/armadillo/istio/installation/generated-manifests/kustomization.yaml`](/clusters/armadillo/istio/installation/generated-manifests/kustomization.yaml).

 ## 📚 Other Setup Steps